AoyueBi/PrivateJavaCodeByAoyue/README.md

 ## Aoyue-monitor
 [https://github.com/AoyueBi/PrivateJavaCodeByAoyue/releases](https://github.com/AoyueBi/PrivateJavaCodeByAoyue/releases)

+### Overview
+Monitor the number of system tasks and submit your task automatically, like the job submission system  (qusb || lsf).

 **Hello!** To use this **Aoyue-monitor** jar, please add **4** parameters and prepare **two** files.

 * @param1: keepjobnum eg: **20**